AlexLewis10/checkout/README.md

 |aBc    |   -1   |
 |-B8x   |   -1   |
 |18     |   -1   | Note this case is inputted as a number not an integer

+Split String to an Array
+Count number of each in the array.
+Add totalAs += 1
+Then add the number of each to the total